Recovery From Heart Surgery: Common Concerns

 When you first arrive home from the hospital, you may find even the smallest items hard to lift without straining your chest.
 Here are several practical suggestions to make lifting easier:

-- For small objects on a table or countertop, first pull them close to you and lift with both hands.
+- For small objects on a table or countertop, pull them close to you first and lift them with both hands.

 - Use the weight of your whole body to open heavy doors or to push shopping carts and vacuum cleaners.
-These activities should be avoided when you first arrive home.
+You should avoid these when you first arrive home.

 - Bend at the knees–not from the waist–when lifting from the ground.